1 9 7 4 – 1 9 8 7 (Australia)

 Before Countdown there was no truly national TV programme for Australian music.
 But Countdown was more than just a TV show, it was the cultural backdrop for the generation of Australians who grew up in the 70s.

 The kids understood the necessity to slag Countdown off at school and yet (like most of their peers) would never miss an episode.
-In England, the long running Top of the Pops had a similar influence.
+It was the single most powerful medium for popular music in the country (in Britain, the long-running Top of the Pops had a similar influence).

 It was rewarding to see international guest hosts (such as Suzi Quatro) introducing local acts they had never heard of, and invariably gushing profusely while getting the name of the band/artist wrong.